Thrusts

 Multi-Scale & Multi-Modal Characterization

 Natural & artificial materials are complex and heterogenous across multiple scales.
 In order to characterize these systems, we are adopting a ‘multi-modal’ approach where multiple, complementary imaging techniques are used in combination for an enhanced and deeper understanding of any given material.
-With this approach, we are improving our understanding of a variety of materials such as clay minerals,1 rocks,2 and cements.3
+With this approach, we are improving our understanding of a variety of materials such as clay minerals,1 WTE fly ashes,2 rocks,3 and cements.4,5

 1 Romero & Garg, Applied Clay Science 2022